stoikerty/dev-toolkit/Readme.md

 ##### Some additional information <sub>/ quick clues for you</sub>

-The `style`-directory can be accessed via absolute import.
+The `style`-directory can be accessed via absolute import in scss files.
 ```scss
 @import 'style/config.scss';
 ```